helcl42/WormHoles/README.md

 ### Complex Sample

 This sample shows a bit more advanced usage of `WormHoles` library.
-There are a main `System` that starts two quite independently running `SubSystem`s. `SubSystem` instances have their own working loop threads and once they make a progress with their work they notify the main `System` and it generates some `LogEvent` to let user about it.
+There are a main `System` that starts two quite independently running `SubSystem`s. `SubSystem` instances have their own working loop threads and once they make a progress with their work they notify the main `System` and it generates some `LogEvent` to let user about it's progress/state.

 ```cpp